boonebgorges/invite-anyone/readme.txt

 * Russian: Jettochkin

 == Changelog ==

+= 0.6.5 =
+* Workaround for "headers already sent" issue on group invites
+* Fixed a number of variable type problems with email invitation pages

 = 0.6.4 =
 * Fixed bug that kept item group invitations from being sent